XkyXI/coursera-test/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Sites
-Click here to go to my sites[https://xkyxi.github.io/coursera-test/].
+Click [here](https://xkyxi.github.io/coursera-test/) to go to my sites.

 ### Markdown